Overview

 • Hence, a cross neural network of depth \(L\) will learn cross features in the form of polynomials of degrees up to \(L\).

-The deeper the neural network, the higher-order interactions are learned.
+The deeper the neural network, the higher the order of interactions that are learned.

 • The unified wide and cross model architecture is training jointly with mean squared error (MSE) as it’s loss function.